Join us at 10:30am Sunday

 The UUCiA is a proud Welcoming Congregation.
 (The phrase “Welcoming Congregation” has a particular meaning among Unitarian Universalists.
 Namely, this congregation has made a commitment to be inclusive and supportive of those who are lesbian, gay, bisexual, transgender, or queer; we have made a commitment to work for justice around LGBTQ issues as well.)

-I am so pleased that you have found this website, and hope that you will visit us some Sunday soon.
-I hope that you will be as delighted with this congregation as I have been.
+We are pleased that you have found this website, and hope that you will visit us some Sunday soon.
 In the words of Rumi (found in our hymnal), “Come, come, whoever you are!
 Wanderer, worshiper, lover of leaving… ours is no caravan of despair.
 Come, yet again, come.”